GiacomoPorpiglia/Mida/README.md

 - [rafid-dev](https://github.com/rafid-dev), author of the [Rice engine](https://github.com/rafid-dev/rice), who clarified some doubts about NNUEs.
 - [SaccoVinc](https://github.com/SaccoVinc) for creating Mida's logo

-Also, thanks to Graham Banks, admin of CCRL, for helping me compile the code properly so that it can execute also on machines without GCC installed.
+Also, thanks to Graham Banks, admin of CCRL, for helping me compile the code properly so that it can execute also on machines without GCC installed, and to all the testers for the useful work they do.

 ## Donations

 Thank you for supporting Mida developement and training through

 [![Paypal](./imgs/paypal.jpg)](https://www.paypal.com/donate/?hosted_button_id=VBC6XDLX4CS62).

+# v2.3 Updates (Not published, still work in progress)
+- Added transposition table reading and writing in quiescence

 # v2.2 Updates